Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/time_mask.md

 | DB | Database configured calendar used when moving time points with given frequency. |
 | UTC | UTC calendar used when moving time points with given frequency. |

-Tip!
-You may incorporate calendar options into frequency codes as a prefix code.
-Valid calendar prefix codes are LOCAL, STANDARD, UTC and DB.
-For example frequency code LOCALDAY is the same as DAY.
-STANDARD is default and can be omitted.

-The calendar info is used also used when parsing time points.
+This calendar info is also used when parsing time points.

+The frequency argument permits unknown components, for example a `LOCAL` prefix.
+These components are ignored, and support may be deprecated and then removed in future releases.
+In other words you may use `LOCALDAY`, but that is interpreted as `DAY` and you should use `DAY` or `DAY<LT>` instead.

 #### Time point description array